languagetool-org/english-pos-dict/src-dict/README.md

 ```
 cancel [-ll-]|cancel=verb=all|us
 ```
-In this example, "cancelled" will be used in all variants, and "canceled" onlly in US variant.
+In this example, "cancelled" will be used in all variants, and "canceled" only in US variant.

 ### Adjectives